infinum/wordpress-handbook/Coding standards/PHP coding standards.md

 Every folder which holds classes constitutes a subnamespace.

 Avoid using static methods in your classes if possible.
 Using static methods means that you are calling a function without an instance of the class.
-But it prevents the usage of many OOP features such as inheritance, interface implementations, dependency injections etc.
+But it prevents the usage of many OOP features such as inheritance, interface implementations, dependency injections etc. Static methods are useful for certain things like helper functions.

 Class names should use capitalized words separated by underscores.